Neon32eeee/Zig-shutil/README.markdown

 - `NoStdout`: No standard output available from the command.
 - `CommandNotFound`: Empty or invalid command provided.
 - `UserNotFound`: Unable to retrieve user information.
+- `InvalidArg`: Incorrectly used argument for a function.

 Example of handling errors:
 ```zig